kauffecup/kauffecup.github.io/_posts/2016-01-29-react-web-native-codesharing.markdown

 {% endhighlight %}

-Both `dispatch` methods are injected via `react-redux`, and `toggleColor` is imported from the same `actions` file. *ONLY THE RENDERING IS DIFFERENT.
-THE APPLICATION LOGIC IS SHARED.
+Both `dispatch` methods are injected via `react-redux`, and `toggleColor` is imported from the same `actions` file. *ONLY THE RENDERING IS DIFFERENT!
+THE APPLICATION LOGIC IS SHARED!
 It's a leap day miracle!*

 Rather than go through each individual difference and similarity one by one (as that would result in a novel's worth of explanation) we're going to move on to